skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 ### Machine learning model
 There are generally three different ways to train and serve models into production.
 It can be a one-off, batch, real-time/online training.
 A model can be just trained ad-hoc and pushed to production as a pickle object until its performance deteriorates enough that it's called to be refreshed.
 Batch training allows us to have a constantly refreshed version of a model based on the latest batch train data .
 For this application change of selected users means changing the input features.
 Therefore it's more suitable to use real-time training aka online training.
 For that reason we select the small version of spacy model for  embedding tweets.
 It convert a tweet to a numerical vector with 96 dimenstions.
 The small model helps to shorten the response time and ease the deployment.
 Alternatively we can use [Basilica](https://www.basilica.ai) for embedding.
 Basilica has it's own API that we need to connect to get the 760 dimension embedding vector in real-time.
 The data science model is mostly in predict.py.
-For real time training we use sklearn.LogisticRegression which is relatively fast and suitable demonstrate proof of concept.
+For real time training we use sklearn.LogisticRegression which is relatively fast and suitable to demonstrate proof of concept.

 * **Installing spacy for deployment:**
 In the activated virtual environment use `pipenv instal spacy`.
 For the model if we were only running locally, we would simply download and install the model with `python -m spacy download en_core_web_sm`.
 However, for deploying on heroku We need to add `pipenv install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-3.0.0/en_core_web_sm-3.0.0.tar.gz` to the Pipfile, so that heroku can download and install the model in the process of building the app.
 This version of en_core_web_sm requires python 3.8.